EnvisionDoc/data_asset_en/learn/data_subscription_overview.md

 Java SDK is provided for you to consume subscribed data in your applications.

-For detailed information about creating data subscription jobs, see [Developing Data Subscription Jobs](../howto/obtain/managing_data_subscription).
+For detailed information about creating data subscription jobs, see [Developing Data Subscription Jobs](/docs/data-asset/en/2.0.8/howto/obtain/managing_data_subscription.html).

 ## Advantages

-- Decoupling data production and data consumption, enabling traffic control of the consumer.
+- Decoupling data production and data consumption.
 - Rich set of data filtering conditions (organization, model, measuring point, and asset).
-- Cross-organization data subscription (through purchasing applications of other organizations).
+- Cross-organization data subscription (through service account).
-- Supporting "at-least-once" message delivery semantics, avoiding data loss.
+- Supporting "at-least-once" message delivery semantics.
-- Supporting consumer groups.
-A topic can be consumed by multiple consumers (2 consumers are supported currently) in a same group at the same time, improving data consumption efficiency in case of huge data volume.
-A topic can also be consumed by multiple consumer groups.
+- "Pulling subscribed data" consumption model, supporting traffic control of the consumer.
-- Supporting resuming data consumption at breakpoint.
-Within 24 hours after the consumer client stops consuming data, the same consumer group can be used to continue consuming subscribed data from the breakpoint.
+- Supporting consumer groups (a topic can be consumed by multiple consumers repeatedly).